-- 1. An experiment allows us to exogenously vary the commuter tax break while confronting each subject with an otherwise identical choice set. - Manipulating the complexity of the tax law allows us to test whether subjects misperceive commuting subsidies implemented as tax-deductibles when deciding on a job. - 3.
-We can collect and control for detailed socioeconomic data and combine it with data on, e.g., actual commuting times and distance, the frequency of commutes, and transport modes used, which is necessary to evaluate the commuters' reaction but is usually unavailable in observational studies.
+3. We can collect and control for detailed socioeconomic data and combine them with data on, e.g., actual commuting times and distance, the frequency of commutes, and transport modes used, which are necessary for evaluating commuters' reactions but usually unavailable in observational studies.

 Our experiment is two-stage.
 In the first stage, we confront subjects with a fictitious offer for a permanent job that pays a higher salary but is otherwise identical to their current position.
-Additionally, we introduce a fictitious change in tax law that allows employees to deduct commuting expenses at a randomly assigned rate between ≤ 0.00 and ≤ 0.84 per kilometer (single trip).
-Using a between-subjects design, we vary the tax complexity that is associated with computing the cash effect of the commuter tax break by randomly assigning subjects to either a high-complexity setting that presents the deduction rate similar to actual German tax law or a low-complexity setting in which we report not only the deduction rate but also the effective refund using subjects' marginal tax rate.
-Based on this setting and with the job offer leaving the exact place of work undisclosed, we asked subjects to choose their maximum acceptable commuting distance from a list of possible locations.
-While we required subjects to commute from their current residence in the first stage, we allowed them to adjust their decision by moving closer to the new workplace in the second stage.
+Additionally, we introduce a fictitious change in tax law that allows employees to deduct commuting expenses at a randomly assigned rate between €0.00 and €0.84 per kilometer (single trip).
+Using a between-subjects design, we vary the tax complexity that is associated with computing the cash effect of the commuter tax break by randomly assigning subjects to either a high-complexity setting that presents a deduction rate similar to actual German tax law or a low-complexity setting in which we report not only the deduction rate but also the effective refund using subjects' marginal tax rate.
+Based on this setting and with the job offer leaving the exact place of work undisclosed, we ask the subjects to choose their maximum acceptable commuting distance from a list of possible locations.
+While we require subjects to commute from their current residence in the first stage, we allow them to adjust their decision by moving closer to the new workplace in the second stage.

-We find that, on average, a $\in 0.10$ increase in the deduction rate causes employees to accept 373-meter longer commutes.
-At first glance, the effect seems relatively small compared to the other three estimates in the literature.
-We, however, show that when controlling for vehicle-related costs, subjects value an hour of commuting at around 94 percent of their hourly net wage, which is in line with previous research on time costs of commuting (Small et al., 2005, 2007).
-In addition, we find that when tax complexity is high - the setting where we only present the tax-deductible commuting allowance but not the direct cash effect - subjects are fully inattentive to changes in the size of the subsidy, which is in line with prior research showing that people tend to ignore tax incentives if they are perceived as too complex (e.g., Abeler and Jäger, 2015; Zwick, 2021).
+We find that, on average, a $\in 0.10$ increase in the deduction rate causes employees to accept 377-meter-longer commutes.
+At first glance, the effect seems relatively small compared to prior estimates in the literature.
+We, however, show that when controlling for vehicle-related costs, subjects value an hour of commuting at approximately 92 percent of their hourly net wage, which is in line with previous research on the time costs of commuting (Small et al., 2005, 2007).
+In addition, we find that when tax complexity is high - the setting where we only present the per-kilometer deduction rate but not the direct cash effect - subjects are fully inattentive to changes in the size of the commuter tax break, which is in line with prior research showing that people tend to ignore tax incentives if they are perceived as too complex (e.g., Abeler and Jäger, 2015; Zwick, 2021).

-While varying the deduction rate of commuting expenses had little (low tax complexity) or no effect (high tax complexity) on commuting distance, we show that the mere possibility of deducting those expenses leads to a comparatively strong impact in both the low and high tax complexity groups.
-Compared to subjects assigned a positive deduction rate, those we gave a setting that abolished the commuter tax break were willing to commute 1.8 km less.
-This result is consistent with previous research showing that for boundedly rational subjects, the mere presence of an incentive is sometimes of greater importance than the size of the incentive (Karlan and List, 2007).
+While varying the deduction rate of commuting expenses is found to have little (low tax complexity) or no effect (high tax complexity) on commuting distance, we show that the mere possibility of deducting those expenses leads to a comparatively strong impact in both the low- and high-tax-complexity groups.
+Compared to subjects assigned a positive deduction rate, those to whom we give a setting that abolishes the commuter tax break are willing to commute 1.8 km less.
+This result is consistent with previous research showing that for boundedly rational subjects, the mere presence of an incentive is sometimes of greater importance than the size of the incentive (Karlan and List, 2007; Burgstaller et al., 2023).

 We contribute to three different streams of literature.
-First, we extend the few findings on how the tax treatment of commuting expenses impacts the job search radius of employees (Boehm, 2013; Paetzold, 2019; Agrawal et al., 2022) by showing that the effect of the commuter tax break is smaller than expected and that the effect depends on whether tax-deductible commuting expenses or the corresponding cash effect are presented.
-Using a controlled, fully randomized decision experiment, we overcome the lack of data and the endogeneity of tax reforms that usually hamper empirical research on this topic.
+First, we extend the few findings on how the tax treatment of commuting expenses impacts the job search radius of employees (Boehm, 2013; Paetzold, 2019; Agrawal et al., 2023) by showing that the effect of the commuter tax break is smaller than expected and that the effect depends on whether tax-deductible commuting expenses or the corresponding cash effect are presented.
+Furthermore, we demonstrate that people respond to the mere presence of the commuter tax break rather than to its specific size.